Real people. Real places. Real stories.

 Confession: Story Unlikely was an unlikely afterthought

 The divide between the masses and the elites is growing, and it’s infecting every aspect of our culture, including literature.
 In fact, the arena of the written word may just be its origin.
 How often are the stories we’ve come to love – whether on the page or in the cinema – derided by the critics, while shallow titles devoid of purpose or meaning gobble up all the awards, accolades, and praise?I’ve experienced a taste of this, only on a much smaller scale.
 For years I received positive feedback from editors who eventually declined my stories because ‘it just didn’t fit the theme,’ or ‘wasn’t quite the style we had in mind’.
 And I always wondered: who cares?
 Am I the only person who just wants good stories, regardless of whatever flavor of the month is currently trending?Meanwhile, of what words of mine did manage to make it to the public eye, I began to witness the immense power that deep, meaningful literature can provoke.
 Do you know how many times readers have reached out to me, moved by the words I put to paper, weeping over their keyboards over a simple story?
-Me, a mere stranger, a million miles away, and they just let it all come out.You don’t forget that - as a writer, and as a human.While this continued, the industry took a radical turn, and I watched many authors - far more talented than myself - getting sidelined by mediocre prose.
-What was once a measure of writing and storytelling had been replaced by filling racial quotas, conjuring up new genders, and parking every dystopian plotline in the smarmy aftermath of global warming.
-I'm not saying these elements disqualify a story, but rather the story - in spite of whatever message you’re trying to sell - better be king.
-But it’s not…not anymore.
-And these publishers, either frightened to death by a prospective Twitter mob storming their virtual gates, or themselves having sworn fealty in religious-like fervor can no longer see past their own biases.Somewhere along the way, an idea bubbled to the surface: what if I founded a magazine that shed all the pretense and just delivered the things I, as a reader, cared about?
+Me, a mere stranger, a million miles away, and they just let it all come out.You don’t forget that - as a writer, and as a human.While this continued, the industry took a radical turn, and I watched many authors - far more talented than myself - sidelined by mediocre prose.
+What was once a measure of writing and storytelling had been replaced by unashamed propaganda foisted by acolytes masquerading as authors, editors, and publishers.
+I'm not saying stories can’t contain personal beliefs or deeper meaning, but rather the story - in spite of whatever message you’re trying to sell - better be king.
+But it’s not.
+Not anymore.
+And these bad actors, either frightened to death by a prospective Twitter mob storming their virtual gates, or themselves having sworn fealty in religious-like fervor, can no longer see past their own biases.Somewhere along the way, an idea bubbled to the surface: what if I founded an outlet that shed all the pretense and just delivered the things I, as a reader, cared about?
 Forget rigid genre classifications, no more free passes to established authors coasting on past success, and to hell with the insanity of extreme politics.
 What would it look like if a literary magazine - for once - just published stories because they were good?Well, we did, and it’s working.
-We’re only two years in, and we’ve built an audience all over the world (we’re in 77 countries as I write this), with more people subscribing every day, every hour, and sometimes every minute.
-While so many others have lost sight – have become themselves the distributors of the very prejudices they so vehemently despise – we’re taking a different approach, and like the American companies of yesteryear, building our foundation on a reputation that delivers quality (stories and illustrations) every, single, time.We are the underdog stepping up to the plate, David gathering stones in the river, the meteor hurtling towards the barren deserts of our literary landscape, and this is our anthem:1.
+We’re only three years in, and (to my knowledge) we’ve become the fastest-growing literary magazine in the English-speaking world, with new subscribers pouring in every day from over a hundred countries.
+And the best part - we did it all without social media.
+Let that accomplishment – and its implications – sink in.These are the fruits born of merit, and it should come as no surprise.
+Since our inception, Story Unlikely has become synonymous with top-tier literature – if it’s published here, you know it’s worth reading.
+And if you manage to get published here, it’s because you earned it - nothing more and nothing less.While so many others have lost sight – have become themselves the distributors of the very prejudices they so vehemently despise – we’re taking a different approach, and like the American companies of yesteryear, building our foundation on a reputation that delivers quality.
+Every.
+Single.
+Time.We are the underdog stepping up to the plate, David gathering stones in the river, the meteor hurtling towards the barren deserts of our literary landscape, and this is our anthem:1.
 Find great writers

 2. Publish great stories

-3. Build a yuuuuge audienceWelcome to Story Unlikely.Danny Hankner, Editor-in-chief
+3. Build a yuuuuge audienceWelcome to Story Unlikely.

 MEET THE UNLIKELY TEAM